CERN/CAiMIRA/cara/apps/calculator/README.md

     * In a mechanical ventilation scenario, the removal rate is constant, based on fresh airflow supply in and out of the simulated space.
     * Under natural ventilation conditions, the effectiveness of ventilation relies upon the hourly temperature difference between the inside and outside air temperature.
     * A HEPA filter removes infectious quanta from the air at a constant rate and is modelled in the same way as mechanical ventilation, however air passed through a HEPA filter is recycled (i.e. it is not fresh air).

+### QR code

+At the end of the report you can find a unique QR code / hyperlink for this report.
+This provides an automatic way to review the calculator form with the corresponding specified parameters.
+This allows for:
+* sharing reports by either scanning or clicking on the QR code to obtain a shareable link.
+* easily regenerating reports with any new versions of the CARA model released in the future.

 # Conclusion